 It is likely that you have a few balloons stashed away somewhere in the house, leftover from a birthday party or other festive celebration.
 All sizes and shapes of balloons (and it doesn't matter what the color is) are great to use as bases of round designs such as heads and masks.
 A balloon is also a perfect base for a pinata.

 Don't throw away that extra cardboard from a package, or recycle the food boxes just yet.
 Different types of cardboard work well—corrugated cardboard is great for creating certain types of project bases, and lightweight cardboard, like from cereal boxes, works well when adding smaller details.

-Ok, not all of us have chicken wire lying around the house, but it is pretty easy to come by.
-Its flexibility, scale, and its ability to easily connect pieces together make chicken wire ideal for crafting bases for large projects.
+Not all of us have chicken wire lying around the house, but it is pretty easy to come by.
+Its flexibility, scale, and its ability to easily connect pieces make chicken wire ideal for crafting bases for large projects.

 Besides being a key ingredient in the actual papier-mâché process, you can use the newspaper for creating details on your project.
 This works well to create shapes that are asymmetrical or somewhat awkward since you can twist and form the paper into whatever size and design you need.
 You can also roll it up to make an arm or leg, or crumple it up to make a ball for a part of your structure that is round.